planet-lia/lia-docs/content/game-rules.md

 * Length: 30
 * Width: 16

+## Bot restrictions

+When generating our games on Lia servers we need to limit your bot so that it does not use too much time or other reasources.
+Thus we place the following limitaitons on your bot:

+* When the bot receives the first update it has 4 seconds to respond
+* For all other game updates the bot needs to respond in 0.5 seconds
+* If the bot fails to respond in time for 8 or more times in one game it automatically looses
+* If the bot does not connect withing 5 seconds since the game engine started it also looses

+When running your bot locally in debug mode, no restricitons are set.
+(Check [here](/tutorial-part-1/#extra-debugging-your-code) to see how to run your bot in debug mode)

 ## Custom Game Rules

 If you want to run a custom game, weather you need to test something or you just want to play around, all you have to do is change the "game-config.json" file, located in the data directory in extraced Lia-SDK (or "game-config-debug.json" if running in debug mode).